Sham Tsz Kit v Secretary for Justice

 Sham Tsz Kit v Secretary for Justice [2023] HKCFA 28 is a landmark Hong Kong Court of Final Appeal case which ruled that the right to form registered partnerships is guaranteed to same-sex couples by the right to privacy under Article 14 of the Bill of Rights.
 The Court of Final Appeal delivered its judgment on 5 September 2023, following an appeal hearing held on 28 to 29 June 2023.
 Prior to this decision, the Court of First Instance and Court of Appeal each dismissed the judicial review.

-By a 3–2 decision, the court directed the government to establish an alternative framework for the legal recognition of same-sex relationships, with equivalent rights and obligations to marriage, within two years of the ruling.
-However, the court also ruled that same-sex couples do not have a constitutionally guaranteed right to marry.
-The government introduced a bill in the Legislative Council to implement the decision in July 2025, but was overwhelmingly defeated.
+In a 3–2 decision (with Chief Justice Cheung and Justice Lam PJ dissenting), the court found that the government's failure to alternative means of legal recognition of same-sex partnerships violated the rights of same-sex couples, and directed the government to establish an alternative framework for the legal recognition of same-sex relationships, with equivalent rights and obligations to marriage, within two years of the ruling.
+However, the court also unanimously ruled that same-sex couples do not have a constitutionally guaranteed right to marry.
+In response to the judgment, the government introduced a bill in the Legislative Council to implement the decision in July 2025, but was overwhelmingly defeated.